-Office 365 in education - Setting up a classroom - Starter Guide
+👪 Office 365 in education - Setting up a class - Starter Guide

-Then you will learn how to add your own e-mail domain, set up your class with students, start tasks in Microsoft Teams, follow up tasks and grade points.
+Then you will read how to add your own e-mail domain, how to set up your class with students, how to start tasks in Microsoft Teams, how to follow up on tasks and how to grade points.

-Can't find something?
-Please react in the comments section below this article and help others to set up their classrooms as well.
+If you can't find something, leave a comment below this article and help others set up their classroom as well.

-Modern Education on YouTube - Teaching via Microsoft Teams
+Modern Education on YouTube - Teaching through Microsoft Teams

 Staff Notebook in Microsoft Teams for Education

-Creating and submitting assignments in Teams - Education
+Create and submit assignments in Teams - Education

 Microsoft 365 Tutorials | Teams, O365, Email, SharePoint...